EXPERTISE AND INNOVATION

 This process reduces tannin content and excessively smoky or roasted aromas in the wood.
 It is suitable for winemakers looking for delicate hints of vanilla and sweet spices, a moderate tannin content and respect for the original fruity flavor of their wine.

 This process consists of creating a network of U-shaped ridges on the inside surface of oak barrels.
-Grooves 10 mm wide and 5 mm deep are hollowed out on the inside surface of the staves: this increases the contact surface area by 75%, thus enabling more intense interaction processes.
+Grooves 10 mm wide and 5 mm deep are hollowed out on the inside surface of the staves: this increases the contact surface area, thus enabling more intense interaction processes.
 This process also creates a firing gradient that increases aromatic complexity.

 Vanilla and baking aromas, which are characteristic of gentle heat, combine with the caramel and roasted aromas resulting from more intense firing.